-Since June 2016, Niko Block 9 share of gas revenues amounting to \$31 million have been withheld by Petrobangla.
-The Company impaired \$13 million of net revenue receivable from Petrobangla from March to August 2016 and the Company did not recognize \$19 million of net oil and condensate revenues from September 2016 to March 2017.
+Form June 2016 to March 2018, Niko Block 9's share of gas revenues amounting to \$53 million have been withheld by Petrobangla.
+The Company impaired \$13 million of net revenue receivable from Petrobangla from March to August 2016 and the Company did not recognize \$40 million of net oil and condensate revenues from September 2016 to March 2018.
 If the Stay Order is not resolved or if the Company were to lose Petrobangla as a customer, it could have material adverse effect on the Company's ability to fund its operating and capital projects including the Company's going concern.
 Refer to "Legal Proceedings and Regulatory Actions - Proceedings in Bangladesh".